nklenke/FSNDCapstone/README.md

 - [Flask-CORS](https://flask-cors.readthedocs.io/en/latest/#) is the extension we'll use to handle cross origin requests from our frontend server.

 ## Database Setup
-This application uses a sqllite database that is created upon startup.
+This application uses a postgres database that was created at deployment time.
 No setup is necessary.

 ## Running the server